 The farm has 24 hectares and plants Bourbon, Caturra, Pacas, Pacamara, Geisha, Maragogype, Maracaturra and Kenyan SL28/34.
 Nestled among the Apaneca Mountains, Finca Himalaya benefits from excellent terroir with clay and volcanic soil, producing coffees often awarded with the Cup of Excellence prize.

-Moe calls the process for this lot a 'light anaerobic' style, developed to bring out delicious bright sweetness.
-The whole Marsellesa cherries are fermented in barrels for a short period, then dried on raised beds.
+We love anaerobic lots from Moe for their vibrant fruity character.
+For this lot, the whole Marsellesa cherries are fermented in barrels, then dried on raised beds.
 During the day, they are repeatedly turned and sorted, then covered at night to protect from moisture.

 Join our newsletter today and enjoy early access to limited coffee drops and other perks.